netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

 GTP CRD accepts the parameters for configuring GSLB on the Citrix ADC including deployment type (canary, failover, local-first), GSLB domain, health monitor for the Ingress, and service type.

-For the GTP CRD definition, see the [GTP CRD](#GTP-CRD-definition).
+The GTP CRD spec is available in the Citrix ingress controller GitHub repo at: [grp-crd.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/multicluster/Manifest/gtp-crd.yaml).

 ### GSE CRD

 GSE CRD dictates the endpoint information (any Kubernetes object which routes traffic into the cluster) in each cluster.

-For the full GSE CRD definition, see the [GSE CRD](#GSE-CRD-definition).
+The GSE CRD Spec is available in the citrix ingress controller GitHub repo at: [gse-crd.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/multicluster/Manifest/gse-crd.yaml)

+The GSE CRD is auto generated for an Ingress object if the service specified in the Ingress resource is referred in the GTP CRD instance and the `status-loadbalancer-ip/hostname` field is already populated.
+For a service of type `LoadBalancer`, the GSE CRD is auto generated if the service is referred in the GTP CRD instance and the `status-loadbalancer-ip/hostname` field is already populated.

+**Note:**
+For GSE CRD auto generation in the case of Ingress, host name should exactly match with the host name specified in the GTP CRD instance.
+For both Ingress and service of type `LoadBalancer`, the GSE CRD is generated only for the first port specified.

 ## Deploy Citrix Multi-cluster ingress and load balancing solution